codacy/pulse-user-docs/docs/cli/cli.md

     Push information about incidents when they're solved.

+!!! note
+    The Pulse CLI is a simplified abstraction over the Pulse Ingestion API.
+If the CLI requirements below don't fit your use case, explore the [Ingestion API docs](https://ingestion.pulse.codacy.com/v1/api-docs) for interacting directly with the API.

 ## Before you begin

 Consider the following before setting up the integration using the Pulse CLI: